GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 #### Show or hide components depending on conditions
-If the weight is not registered, the Latest Weight in the Pet Details screen will be hidden.
+If the weight is not registered, the Latest Weight in the Pet Details screen should be hidden.
+Let's configure this.

 ![bg right h:700px](images/2021-11-05-02-19-31.png)